-A supervised rehabilitation programme is crucial, as with many chronic disorders.
-During this time period stroke survivors will be able to feel the benefits of daily exercise, understand the type of exercises that are beneficial to their specific physicality, how to implement them safely (technique) and for some, remove the fear or feeling of intimidation of going to the gym.
+Since stroke rehabilitation exercises are crucial to the patient’s prognosis, the importance of a supervised rehabilitation programme cannot be emphasized enough.
+This is true of many chronic disorders.
+During this time period stroke survivors will be able to feel the benefits of daily exercise.
+They will understand the type of exercises that are beneficial to their specific physicality.
+It’s important that they understand how to implement them safely (technique) and for some, remove the fear or feeling of intimidation of going to the gym.

 Aerobic exercise such as walking on a treadmill or cycling on active passive exercise bikes could also be implemented at the rehabilitation centre, at home, or at the gym.

 Effects of stationary cycling exercise on stroke patients